 Like most traveling parents, an iPad is my go-to device.
 Although my mantra is that normal screen-time limits do not apply when we are in-flight (or on the road), I don’t love seeing my kids stare at a screen like zombies for hours on end during our travels.
-It is important to mix it up with some good old fashioned tech-free entertainment too.
+It is important to mix it up with some good old fashioned tech-free travel activities for kids too.

 I was intrigued by a study that British Airways did a few years ago that showed that the best in-flight entertainment for young kids was not the iPad.
 However, like many fellow family travelers, I wasn’t pleased with some of British Airways’ recommendations, which were decidedly not mess-free.
 Legos?
 Loom bands?
 Play-Doh?
 All I could think about is how many times I’d be crawling under the airplane seat in front of me to pick up tiny pieces or how the time-starved post-flight cleaning crew would hate me for what my family would leave behind after a flight.

-So, with less-mess as my guiding principle so parents don’t have to worry as much, I did a lot of research and testing to find 20+ tech-free products, entertainment ideas, activities, and games to entertain your kids on your travels.
+So, with less-mess as my guiding principle so parents don’t have to worry as much, I did a lot of research and testing.
+The result?
+These 23+ tech-free products, entertainment ideas, activities, and games to entertain your kids on your travels.
 There are items on the list for every age from the youngest of toddlers to teens and every age in between.
 Best of all, the majority of these products are under $20 – and some of them are even under $5!

 (Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
 See our full disclosure policy linked in the menu at the bottom of this site.)